NCBI-Hackathons/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/README.md

 ## Next steps

 We are looking to collaborate on developing this further into a proper resource that researchers can use off the shelf.
+This work will continue in https://github.com/terra-workflows/synthetic-seq-data; please go there if you are interested in contributing to the project.

 ![Next steps](./images/next-steps.png)